The term “Horror” has meant different things in the world of comic

 In the 1960’s, horror comics were really Monster Comics.

-Jack “King” Kirby created and drew such formidable baddies as Groot
+trailblazer, Jack “King” Kirby created and drew such formidable

-the Monster from Planet X and Grottu, King of the Insects.
+baddies as Groot the Monster from Planet X and Grottu, King of

 for kids.
 Largely forgettable (but nonetheless fun.)

-to edgier comics such as Hellblazer and Neil Gaiman’s Sandman.
+lead to edgier comics such as Hellblazer and Neil Gaiman’s

 “horror” comics under the Vertigo (DC) banner.

-“darker” titles, but has branched off into crime fiction, sci-fi and
+those “darker” titles, but has branched off into crime fiction,

 So, why did I skip the 1970’s?
 Well, I was seven years old in the mid-70’s and I was